Luis Manzano

 Luis Philippe Santos Manzano (/tl/; born April 21, 1981), also known by his nickname Lucky, is a Filipino actor, comedian and television host.
 He is the son of actors Edu Manzano and Vilma Santos.
-He is widely recognized for hosting various game and talent competition television programs aired by ABS-CBN, such as Pilipinas Got Talent (2010–2016), Kapamilya, Deal or No Deal (2012–2016), Minute to Win It (2013–2019), The Voice of the Philippines (2014), Family Feud (2016–2017), the Philippine version of I Can See Your Voice (2017–2020), Pinoy Big Brother (2006-2008, 2025-present), and for his role in the 2009 film In My Life as Mark Salvacion.
+He is widely recognized for hosting various game and talent competition television programs aired by ABS-CBN, such as Pilipinas Got Talent (2010–2016), Kapamilya, Deal or No Deal (2012–2016, 2026–present), Minute to Win It (2013–2019), The Voice of the Philippines (2014), Family Feud (2016–2017), the Philippine version of I Can See Your Voice (2017–2024), Pinoy Big Brother (2006–2008, 2025–2026), and for his role in the 2009 film In My Life as Mark Salvacion.

-In 2024, Manzano filed a Certificate of Candidacy for 2025 midterm elections and run as Vice Governor of Batangas, but he lost.
+In 2024, Manzano ran for Vice Governor of Batangas, but lost.

 Early life

-Manzano is the only child of Vilma Santos and Edu Manzano.
+Luis Philippe Santos Manzano is the only child of Vilma Santos and Edu Manzano.
 His stepfather is Senator Ralph Recto, husband of his mother.
-Manzano has a maternal half-brother, Ryan Christian Recto, and two paternal half-siblings, Addie and Enzo.
+Manzano has a maternal half-brother, Ryan Christian Recto, and three paternal half-siblings, Addie, Enzo and Diego Aspiras.
 His cousin is Andi Manzano, a former VJ for MTV Philippines, and also a radio DJ for Magic 89.9 FM.

 Manzano studied at Colegio San Agustin - Makati for high school and at De La Salle–College of Saint Benilde in Malate, Manila, majoring in Hotel and Restaurant Institution Management.